Installation

 Check License Status:

-• API endpoint: GET /api/license/status (no authentication required)
+• Via API: GET /api/license/status (no authentication required)

 Troubleshooting License Issues